Kotambail-Hegde/Masquerade-Emulator/README.md

 * Pass all mgba test suite
 * Pass all the AGB/AGS test suite
 * Support mappers other than NROM for NES
+* Audio for NES
-* Pass all of the Blargg's sprite 0 hit and sprite overflow tests for NES
+* Pass all of the Blargg's sprite 0 hit and sprite overflow timing test for NES
 * Support Super-Gameboy
 * Support Link Cable for Gameboy and Gameboy Color (Is partially supported as of now, but this is not nearly enough)
 * Pass blargg's waveram and oam-bug tests for Gameboy